The National Park Service has designated the following fee free days for 2020:

 After Hours Automated Self-Pay Machine

 If you arrive at the Summit or Kīpahulu District of Haleakalā National Park and the entrance station is closed, please use the automated self-pay machine located next to the entrance station.
-The machines only accepts credit cards as payment.
+The machines only accept credit cards as payment.
 Visitors with a valid 3 day receipt from the Summit or Kīpahulu District, a valid Hawai'i Tri-Park Pass, or any of the America the Beautiful National Parks Pass that is currently valid do not need to pay at the self-pay machine and may proceed into the park.

 ANNUAL AND LIFETIME PASSES